iOS Engineer Takes the AWS Certified Cloud Practitioner (CLF-C02) - CLF Success Story

 Security AWS KMS Encryption key management

-Security AWS Shield Protects against DDoS
+Security AWS Shield Protects from DDoS

-Security AWS Artifact Compliance trail, download reports
+Security AWS Artifact Compliance trail.
+Download reports

-Security AWS Security Hub Integrated security management
+Security AWS Security Hub Security unified management

 Security Amazon GuardDuty Threat detection